Learn how to translate your ideas into physical reality.

 - Adobe Photoshop Essential Skills

-By the end of the course students will have useable knowledge of the following:
+By the end of the course students will have usable knowledge of the following:

 - Building visual libraries